dxw/playbook/guides/being-a-tech-lead-at-dxw.md

 The public sector has a history of abdicating digital and technology decisions to suppliers.
 That's caused a loss of the expertise needed even to make sound decisions about those suppliers.
-That's slowly changing, but it's still very normal to be working with (passionate, driven, experienced) civil servants who haven't worked in an agile way, who don't know how software is built, and who don't know how much software costs.
+That's slowly changing, but it's still normal to be working with (passionate, driven, experienced) civil servants who haven't worked in an agile way, who don't know how software is built, and who don't know how much software costs.